venveo/craft-characteristic/README.md

 Characteristic solves this by creating two new element types, sorted into groups.
 The "Characteristic" element can be applied like a tag, once applied, a "Characteristic Value" can be applied.
-This value is free-form and new elements will be created as new non-distinct values are created ***PER-CHARACTERISTIC***.
+This value is free-form and new elements will be created as new distinct values are created ***PER-CHARACTERISTIC***.

 For example, as a developer, I would create a Characteristic Group